delapuente/pyraphrase/README.md

 Documents for pyraphrase are not exhaustive but they can be found under **docs/html** directory.

-You can find more info in the [pysub project's homepage](http://unoyunodiez.wordpress.com/pyraphrase/).
+You can find more info in the [pyraphrase project's homepage](http://unoyunodiez.wordpress.com/proyectos/pyraphrase/).

 ## Version history